ahadas/ahadas.github.io/_posts/2022-6-7-mtv-on-openshift-local.md

 ```bash
 $ crc stop
 ```
 Once it is stopped, we can extend the aforementioned virtual disk.
-I extended it by 40G using:
+I extended it by 40G:
 ```bash
 $ qemu-img resize ~/.crc/machines/crc/crc.qcow2 +40g
 ```